 Pyranometer

-The pyranometer (irradiance sensor) is one of the optional sensors described in the “” document.
+The pyranometer (irradiance sensor) is one of the optional sensors described in the “IV Swinger 2: Optional Environmental Sensors” document.
 Refer to that document for more details, including calibration.
 Note that this calibration value is stored on the laptop, not on the IV Swinger 2 device.
 Ideally, it would be stored on the pyranometer hardware, but there is nowhere to store it.

 Bias Battery